DevrimBaran/Portfolio/README.md

 ## 🇬🇧 English Version / Englische Version

 - I completed my Bachelor's degree in Software Engineering at the University of Stuttgart in 2023 and finished my Master's degree in Computer Science this year. <br />
-- Here you can see all of my former and ongoing projects. <br />
+- Here you can see all of my former projects. <br />

 ### Projects